 Same shtick as the wine merchants, done just a little less well.
 It’s a drink-in wine & beer shop on Chesterton rd.
-You can usually find one of the food fans outside, too. in 2017, they’re doing a summer beer garden at the Museum of Technology (which is mostly a museum of Victorian sewage processing, but I guess that sounded less enticing, and they do have giant steam engines) down by the river.
+You can usually find one of the food vans outside, too.
+In 2017, they’re doing summer & winter beer gardens n at the Museum of Technology (which is mostly a museum of Victorian sewage processing, but I guess that sounded less enticing, and they do have giant steam engines) down by the river.

 In the centre if you absolutely must, and the Pint Shop is full:

 (formerly “Grainstore”) Greene King’s mass-market repackaging of “craft”.
 Hipster as an agency brief, but huge, central and actually pretty nice when it’s not too busy.
 They have that Pilsner Urquell “tank beer” that I find oddly appealing.